-Pilar Opazo is a Post-Doctoral Research Scholar and Adjunct Assistant Professor at Columbia Business School.
+Pilar Opazo is a Post-Doctoral Associate and Lecturer in the “Work and Organization Studies” group at MIT Sloan.
 She did her PhD in Sociology at Columbia University.
-Her research interests include Organizational and Economic Sociology, Innovation Studies, Qualitative Methods, Negotiation, and Science and Technology Studies.
+Her research explores how organizational contexts shape social behavior.
+Specifically, her research interests include Organizational and Economic Sociology, Innovation Studies, Qualitative Methods, Negotiation, and Science and Technology Studies.

-Her book “Appetite for Innovation: Change and Creativity at elBulli,” recently published with Columbia University Press,
+Her book “Appetite for Innovation: Change and Creativity at elBulli” (2016), published with Columbia University Press,

 uses ethnographic techniques to examine the nature of radical and systematic innovation.
 Her investigation considers the case of elBulli, the avant-garde restaurant directed by Chef Ferran Adria that has pioneered the “molecular” or “experimental” cuisine movement in the gastronomy industry. http://cup.columbia.edu/book/appetite-for-innovation/9780231176781